Hard Edge Statistics of Products of P\'olya Ensembles and Shifted GUE's: Introduction

 Also products of random matrices have a big impact on the hard edge statistics.
 This influence is born out the fact that the singular value statistics of the single factors play a crucial role and not the eigenvalues.
 This becomes apparent when considering the harmonic analysis approach~\cite{Helgason2000} for products of matrices exploited for the complex linear group ${\rm Gl}(n,\mathbb{C})$ in~\cite{KK2016,KK2019} and modified to products involving elements of some Lie algebras in~\cite{Kieburg2019,KFI2019}.
 Singular values have a natural lower boundary at the origin which is the source of the non-trivial effect on the hard edge statistics.

 In the present work, we consider the particular product matrix $G(H-n x\eins_n)G^*$, where $x\in\mathbb{R}$ is fixed, $H$ is drawn from a Gaussian unitary ensemble (GUE)~\cite{Forresterbook}, and $G$ is a multiplicative P\'olya ensemble on ${\rm Gl}(n,\mathbb{C})$, see~\cite{FKK2017} and Sec.~\ref{sec:Polya}.
+Both random matrices are statistically independent.
 Therefore, our model is related to the one in~\cite{Liu2017} where $G$ has been a product of Ginibre matrices and the shift $x\eins_n$ has been replaced by another constant matrix where most eigenvalues have been symmetrically distributed at $\pm1$ up to a finite number.
 These slight, but crucial differences change the limiting statistics completely.
+The matrix $G^*$ is the Hermitian adjoint of $G$ and $n$ is the matrix size.